-Throughout school, from Nursery t Ir School Mission Create Memories N urture Talents Spark Curiosity Raise Self-Esteem and Aspirations adopt healthy and active lifestyles.
+Our School Mission Throughout school, from Nursery to Year 6, we will: Create Memories e Talents Spark Curiosity Raise Self-Esteem and Aspirations Motivate children to adopt healthy and active lifestyles.
 Equip all children with the skills and attitudes they need to be happy, successful, and caring individuals.
-Our Golden Threac ab ipark Humanity Grit Team Knowledge Spark Humanity Grit Team In the Early Years, 'The Characteristics of Effective Teaching and Learning' and 'The Fundamental British Values' underpin all of our golden threads.
-What do we mean by our golden threads?
-We want our childre knowledge seeker keepers. ant our children imaginative and creative.
-We want our children to be respectful and caring.
-We want our children be motivated and resilient. to We want our children to be communicators and collaborators.
+CURRICULUM INTENT Our Golden Threads 1 owledge Spark Humanity Grit Team Knowledge : Spark Humani ty Grit Team In the Early Years, 'The Characteristics of Effective Teaching and Learning' and 'The Fundamental British Values' underpin all of our golder threads. 'underpin all of our golden What do we mean by our golden threads? ds? ant our children to be native and creative. ldren to be I caring.
+We want our children to be motivated and resilient.
+We want our children to be communicators and collaborators.